 As well as taking classes in your academic department, you can also take English language classes for credit as part of your Erasmus+ programme.

-Find out more about our current student courses from the Centre for English Language and Foundation Studies.
+Find out more about our English Language units from the Centre for English Language and Foundation Studies.

 What you can study

 Find out what you can study while you are here.

 - Refer to our Erasmus+ Study guides for help filling out your European Credit Transfer System (ECTS) Learning Agreement.
 Use the ECTS Learning Agreement from your home university.

 - Your ECTS Learning Agreement must be signed by yourself and an Erasmus Coordinator at your home university.
 Email a PDF copy of your signed Learning Agreement to firstname.lastname@example.org.

 - If you are not an EU citizen you must also complete and submit the Visa request form (PDF, 371kB) with your ECTS Learning Agreement.

 Ensure you have followed all application procedures required by your home Erasmus office, and liaise closely with them throughout the process.